TaylorOD/braintree_integration/braintree_ruby_integration/README.md

 ![Controller](/braintree_ruby_integration/public/screenshots/braintree_credentials_example_in_controller.png "Controller")

 - Running it: Run "rails server" in your project directory and open your browser to localhost:3000.
 From there you will be able to input the test card numbers (currently listed as placeholder text) and click pay.
 You will receive confirmation that the transaction was created in your rails server, your browser console.

-### Known issues
-- This was tested on Chrome.
-I do not know how the page will display on other or older browsers.
-- The page load time slow on initial load.
-If you are on a slow connection you may have to wait several seconds before the Hosted Fields appear and you are able to see the form boxes.
-- The warning boxes default on input forms default to the side of the page
-- The text box inputs start in the middle rather than left aligned
-- It's not the prettiest application in the world

 ### TODO - If I had more time
 - Built the Front End in Vue.js
 - Build a redirect for successful and unsuccessful post transaction page
 - Add a product to purchase
 - Use another way to input the Transaction Amount rather than hard coding it.
 I could have easily added an amount form but that is not something you would likely actually want in production.

-### Contact
-- Blind Application Process

 ----